mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     Once he reached about 30 paces, he dove underwater to look for hae and was faced with a forest of light.
 It was impossible to see more than a few paces away, and his muscles were becoming slow to respond, but he carried on anyway, diving several times to look for the silhouette of a body.

     Casra had both hae hands and legs tied to several bluekelp around hae; loosely as if to make hae suffer before drowning.
-Kip started to tear some of the kelp off of Casra, but it was tougher than he had predicted it to be, and he got nowhere with that plan.
+Kipnu started to tear some of the kelp off of Casra, but it was tougher than he had predicted it to be, and he got nowhere with that plan.
 On his second dive, he attempted to pull the tightest kelp off of the rocky seafloor, and with some effort it came loose and Casra surfaced.

     He heard a sound in his listener again, but it was much more audible, "Prepare for ignition".